flowersteam/explauto/README.md

 * Sensorimotor learning iterative models (Sensorimotor level)
 * Active choice of sensorimotor experiments (Interest level)

 It is crossed-platform and has been tested on Linux, Windows and Mac OS.
 Do not hesitate to contact us if you want to get involved!
+It has been released under the [GPLv3 license](http://www.gnu.org/copyleft/gpl.html).

 ## Documentation ##